 Backscenes are pictures that sit at the rear of a model railway to add depth.
 They can be DIY versions that you paint or photograph yourself or commercial of the shelf variety.

-I touched on this in my tip 4 in my Backscene Masterclass but having seen how effective it is on Vale of Oxbury (photo above from my visit to Warley exhibition) I feel its worth elaborating on it more.
+I touched on this in tip 4 in my Backscene Masterclass but having seen how effective it is on Vale of Oxbury (photo above from my visit to Warley exhibition) I feel it’s worth elaborating on it more.

-What xx and yyy do however is to have a single image that is also curves around the corner.
+What’s done on layouts such as the Vale of Oxbury, however, is to have a single image that also curves around the corner.

 No nasty join and a curving horizon that looks so much more natural.